Next class March 6, 2020.

 What does it cost?

 The fee for this training program is $249.
 If you already hold a remote pilot certificate or a part 61 pilots license, you can save $50 by using the coupon code (107PILOT).
-Active and retired military and law enforcement will receive a 15% discount.
+Active and retired military will receive a 15% discount.
 Use the code MILITARY at checkout.
 The class fee includes a study guide, sample test questions and instructions on how to schedule your FAA Part 107 exam.
 Cash, checks, PayPal and all major credit cards are accepted.

 When and where will the training be held?